yast/zombie-killer/spec/zombie_killer_spec.md

 ### While

-`while` is a loop which means assignments later in its body can affects values earlier in its body.
-Therefore we cannot process the body and we must clear the state afterwards.
+`while` is a loop which means assignments later in its body can affects values earlier in its body and in the condition.
+Therefore we cannot process either one and we must clear the state afterwards.

 Zombie Killer does not translate anything in the outer scope that contains a `while`.